Dunkin' without the 'Donuts'? Maybe in the name

-NEW YORK – Dunkin' is thinking about dumping "Donuts" from its name.
+NEW YORK (AP) — Dunkin' is thinking about dumping "Donuts" from its name.

 Continue Reading Below